-Reducing Surgical Complications: SSI
+Reducing Surgical Complications: SSI and HAP

-Surgical site infections (SSIs) add 7 to 10 days to a patient’s length of stay1 and increase costs by an average of $25,546.2 Patients who develop an SSI are also “twice as likely to die.”3
+Surgical site infections (SSIs) add 7 to 11 days to a patient’s length of stay1 and increase costs by an average of $25,546.2 Patients who develop an SSI are also “twice as likely to die.”3

-Patient preoperative skin preparation addresses a known risk factor for SSIs—microorganisms on the skin.1 This education section will help you bolster your SSI prevention efforts by implementing a new 2% chlorhexidine gluconate (CHG) formulation with a disposable applicator cloth.
+Patient preoperative skin preparation addresses a known risk factor for SSIs—microorganisms on the skin.1 This education section will help you bolster your SSI prevention efforts by implementing a rinse-free 2% chlorhexidine gluconate (CHG) formulation with a disposable applicator cloth.

 The oral cavity is a proven source of bacteria, commonly associated with hospital-acquired pneumonias (HAPs).4 Bacteria, including dental plaque, can colonize in the oropharyngeal area, and these pathogens can be aspirated into the lungs, causing infection.5